SenayYakut/Olivia-Woodruff-Portfolio/README.md

 # Olivia-Woodruff-Portfolio

-Olivia Woodruff Portfolio is a HTML5, CSS3 project.
+Senay Yakut Portfolio is a HTML5, CSS3 project.

 In this project, you’ll use  CSS visual rules to create rule sets and improve the appearance of a photography portfolio site!